What animals say

-My cats are very clear about what they are in need of too.
-They like to try to rule the roost and shout if they want food or to be let in or out.
-Our chickens make different noises according to what is going on for them, with quite a clatter if their food or water is getting low, or when they want to come out of the coop in the morning!
+Garden chickens make different noises according to what is going on for them, with quite a clatter if their food or water is getting low or they want to come out of the coop in the morning!

-Sometimes though something is wrong* and we can’t work out what it is.
-This is when employing the services of someone trained to be an animal communicator, like myself, might be useful.
+Sometimes we feel we want to understand more.
+This is when employing the services of someone trained as an animal communicator, like myself, might be beneficial.

-Animal body language information is available online and in books.
-Each species has its own way of communicating so it is important to understand that.
-Often people give human attributes to their animals, which is usually inappropriate.
+Information about animal body language is available online and in books.
+Each species has its way of communicating, so it is essential to understand that.
+Often, people give human attributes to their animals, which is usually inappropriate.

 What an animal communicator does

-Animal communication is useful to find out his or her perspective on life (not medical conditions – for that you need to visit a vet).
+Animal communicators discover an animal’s perspective on life (not medical conditions – for those, you need to visit a veterinarian).

-For me, it is easier to work at a distance rather than with the animal in the room because I can concentrate on communication without distraction.
-I like to have a photograph to work from plus some questions that the owner would like answers for.
-Once I have gained a connection with the animal I take it from there – it is a conversation.
+I prefer to work at a distance rather than with the animal in the room.
+This allows me to concentrate on communication without distraction.
+With a photograph to work from and some questions that the owner would like answered I can see what I can achieve.
+Connection with the animal is a conversation and it goes where it goes.

 Different voices!

-It delights me that each animal ‘speaks’ differently.
-They use words in different ways, like us!
+It was a delightful surprise for me to realise that each animal ‘speaks’ differently.
+They use words in different ways, just like us!
+What fun!

 Typical uses for animal communication: